reposense/RepoSense/docs/user_guide.md

 ## CSV Config File
-The `CSV Config File` control the list of repositories, and the corresponding target authors to track contribution of.
+The `CSV Config File` contains the list of repositories, and the corresponding target authors to track contribution of.
 [Sample_full.csv](../sample_full.csv) is an example of a configuration file setup.
 It should contain the following columns:

 Column Name | Explanation